Housing Information for Graduates

 Bar Housing Extensions: The Arbor, Lenfest Hall, and 115th Street

-If you live in an eligible unit in the Arbor, Lenfest Hall or on 115th Street, you will be contacted via email regarding the Bar Housing Program.
+If you live in an eligible unit in the Arbor, Lenfest Hall or on 115th Street, and are graduating in May you will be contacted via email regarding the Bar Housing Program.
 If your address makes you eligible and you are interested in Bar Housing, and you have not been contacted by the end of February, please email firstname.lastname@example.org as soon as possible, as application deadlines are strictly enforced.

 Please note: Not all housing units are eligible for this program.
 Space is limited.
 Requirements to this program include, but are not limited to the following: